-An airborne Versatile Time-Domain Electromagnetic (VTEM-Plus) and spectrometer survey was begun at the Collins Bay Extension project in late September.
+An airborne Versatile Time-Domain Electromagnetic (VTEM-Plus) and spectrometer survey was completed at the Collins Bay Extension project in September 2021.
 The 567 line-kilometre survey covered the southwestern portion of the Collins Bay Extension and was intended to map extensions of the Tent-Seal and Collins Bay conductive trends associated with mineralization at the Eagle Point, Rabbit Lake, and Collins Bay deposits.
-The survey was completed in early October 2021 and interpretation of the results is ongoing.